 How Centri Can Help

 A commitment to internal controls and risk management, which permeate across an organization, is how cannabis companies improve the quality of financial reporting and manage risk.
-If you have questions about or need assistance with establishing an internal control and risk management framework, identifying risks, or addressing potential vulnerabilities before they are exploited, contact Centri’s risk and cybersecurity experts to learn more about how we can help you.
+If you have questions about or need assistance with establishing an internal control and risk management framework, identifying risks, or addressing potential vulnerabilities before they are exploited, contact Centri’s risk advisory and cybersecurity experts to learn more about how we can help you.

-Managing Director | IT Risk & Cybersecurity Practice Leader
+Managing Director | IT Risk & Cybersecurity Practice Leader | CISA

 About Centri Business Consulting, LLC

 Centri Business Consulting provides the highest quality advisory consulting services to its clients by being reliable and responsive to their needs.
 Centri provides companies with the expertise they need to meet their reporting demands.
-Centri specializes in financial reporting, internal controls, technical accounting research, valuation, mergers & acquisitions, and CFO and HR advisory services for companies of various sizes and industries.
+Centri specializes in financial reportinginternal controlstechnical accounting researchvaluationmergers & acquisitions, and tax, CFO and HR advisory services for companies of various sizes and industries.
 From complex technical accounting transactions to monthly financial reporting, our professionals can offer any organization the specialized expertise and multilayered skillsets to ensure the project is completed timely and accurately.

-Philadelphia Office
+Philadelphia

 Eight Penn Center

-1628 JFK Boulevard, Suite 500
+Suite 500

 Philadelphia, PA 19103

-New York Office
+New York City

 530 Seventh Avenue